Ultimate quantum sensitivity in the estimation of the delay between two interfering photons through frequency-resolving sampling: Quantum Fisher information

 \section{Quantum Fisher information}

-To evaluate the Quantum Fisher information through the expression given in Eq.~\eqref{eq:QFI}, we first need to rewrite the probe state $\ket{\psi}$ in Eq.~\eqref{eq:InitState} in terms of the delay $\Delta t$ between the two photons.
-In the following treatment, we will suppose that all the moments of the frequency distribution of the two photons are known, as well as the factor $\eta$, while the time delay $\Delta t = t_1 - t_2$ and the sum of the emission times $t_\mathrm{tot}=t_1+t_2$ are unknown, as it is customary in experimental scenarios.
-Since in this setup two unknown parameter are present, the formal approach to this estimation problem requires the employment of the $2\times 2$ Quantum Fisher information matrix (QFIM) $\mathcal{H}$ \cite{Helstrom1969,Holevo2011}, whose elements are given by
+In this section we will evaluate the Quantum Fisher information in Eq.~\eqref{eq:QFI} in the main text.
+To do so, we first need to rewrite the probe state $\ket{\psi}$ in Eq.~\eqref{eq:InitState} in terms of the delay $\Delta t$ between the two photons.
+In the following treatment, we will suppose that all the moments of the frequency distribution of the two photons are known, as well as the distinguishability parameter $\eta$, while the time delay $\Delta t = t_1 - t_2$ and the sum of the emission times $t_\mathrm{tot}=t_1+t_2$ are unknown, as it is customary in experimental scenarios.
+Since in this setup two unknown parameter are present, the formal approach to this estimation problem requires the employment of the $2\times 2$ Quantum Fisher information matrix (QFIM) $\mathcal{H}$ \cite{Helstrom1969,Holevo2011,Paris2009}, whose elements are given by

 where we denoted with $\partial_{1} \equiv \partial_-$ and $\partial_2\equiv \partial_+$ the derivatives with respect to $\Delta t$ and $t_\mathrm{tot}$ respectively, while the Quantum Cramér-Rao bound is given in matrix form